jeantessier/advent-of-code-2024/day16/README.md

 from `S`, pruning from `E`, and taking the intersection, I was leaving out some alternate path that still had the lowest score.

-The Advent of Code site told me **466* was too low, and I tried **500** on a lark to find that was too high.
+The Advent of Code site told me **466** was too low, and I tried **500** on a lark to find that was too high.

 I printed my result with **466** and found a small alternate path near `S` with **13** extra tiles.
 Adding them gave me the correct answer.

-I tried various ways to be more lenient iin my pruning, but each time it sent the program into some infinite loop somewhere in the center.
+I tried various ways to be more lenient in my pruning, but each time it sent the program into some infinite loop somewhere in the center.
 I threw in the towel after another 5 hours of fruitless trial and error.